Crane1195/DIYB0XX/README.md

 The MiniB0XX folder contains files pertaining to a 3d printable case that is similar in size and potential functionality to my Aluminum B0XX.

-The code folder includes the most up to date software for flashing to an arduino, with profiles for both Smash Melee, and Smash4/Ultimate, and information regarding how to set it up, and who all contributed.
+The code folder includes the most up to date software for flashing to an Arduino, with profiles for both Melee and Smash4/Ultimate, information regarding how to set it up, and who all contributed.

 If sharing any of the files/information found here, give credit to their original creators.